They’re called Roma, their culture is ancient and intriguing… and the word “gypsy” is a slur.

 All right my friends, let me tell you about “Gypsies” — or as they’re actually called, the Romani people, or simply the Roma.

-I’m going to tell you where they really come from, what they’ve been through, and why their culture is completely fascinating— and nothing like what you’ve probably heard.
+In this tale, I’m going to tell you where these fascinating people truly come from, what they’ve been through, and why their culture is utterly intriguing— and nothing like what you’ve probably heard.

-But to do that, I have to take you back to the beginning.
+But to do that, I have to tell you this story from the very beginning.

 The Roma originally come from northwestern India — probably somewhere in the area of Rajasthan or Punjab; it’s hard to pinpoint, because the Romani historical tradition is all oral, and this was around 1,500 years ago.